Can Large Language Models Implement Agent-Based Models? An ODD-based Replication Study: Discussion

-GPT-4.1 was the only model to achieve score~6 in all trials, providing evidence of high robustness under the experimental protocol.
-This consistency suggests that, for a well-specified ABM such as PPHPC, strong instruction following and code synthesis capabilities can translate into dependable end-to-end implementation success.
-The contrast with GPT-4o, which did not reach statistical validation in any trial, indicates a considerable generational leap in coding reliability for this specific task.
-This gap is aligned with OpenAI's positioning of GPT-4.1 as having substantial improvements relative to GPT-4o, including support for up to a 1M~token context window and improved coding benchmark~\citep{openai2025gpt41}.
-Although this study does not isolate which individual capability drives the observed improvement, the empirical outcome demonstrates that these changes correspond to a qualitatively different level of robustness for producing statistically correct ABM replications.
+GPT-4.1 was the only model to achieve score~6 in all trials, indicating the highest robustness under the experimental protocol.
+Claude~3.7 Sonnet constituted a close second, achieving valid implementations in 4 out of 6 trials, while other hosted models (Mistral Large, Grok~3, DeepSeek-R1, DeepSeek-V3) succeeded only intermittently.
+Thus, although several contemporary hosted models were capable of producing statistically valid implementations at least occasionally, reliability varied substantially between models.

-Claude~3.7 Sonnet constitutes a close second in RQ1, achieving valid implementations in 4 out of 6 trials, while other hosted models (Mistral Large, Grok~3, DeepSeek-R1, DeepSeek-V3) succeeded only intermittently.
-The observed variability between these models implies that strong general reasoning and instruction following abilities are likely necessary but not sufficient for consistent success.
-Even among models capable of producing at least one statistically valid implementation, success rates varied considerably.
-From a modeling perspective, this is consequential because ABMs are highly implementation-sensitive, and partial failures (e.g., producing code that runs but yields statistically different output) may be difficult to detect without formal output validation.
+From a modeling perspective, this variability is consequential because ABMs are highly implementation-sensitive, and partial failures (e.g., producing code that runs but yields statistically different output) may be difficult to detect without formal output validation.
 In this sense, the PPHPC setting highlights that correctness in ABM code generation is not adequately captured by the ability to produce executable code, but depends on whether the generated implementation reproduces the expected output distributions.
 This finding empirically substantiates recent calls to move beyond surface-level code generation toward behaviorally grounded evaluation of AI-assisted modeling workflows, as emphasized by both \citet{andelfinger2025intelligent} and \citet{berger2024towards}.

 The lack of success among locally executed open weight models further reinforces this distinction.
 Several local models produced runnable code and reached intermediate pipeline stages, but none produced statistically validated implementations.
 This contrasts with prior evidence that models such as Phi-4 and LLaMA-3.3 can perform well in code generation for context-specific engineering tasks~\citep{fernandes2025deepseek}.
 In the present context, the bottleneck appears not to be basic code writing, but rather the precise translation of an ABM specification into an implementation that preserves stochastic dynamics under validation.
 This suggests that ABM replication from ODD descriptions places comparatively higher demands on correctly implementing interaction rules, stochastic mechanisms, and data collection pipelines than many conventional programming tasks, even when the underlying model is conceptually simple and well described.